-You’ll be traveling 7-12 hours on airplanes (excluding connections).
-This is an eternity with kids.
-Don’t bother going unless you can spend 10-14 days on the ground.
-Time change adjustments are tough for everyone.
-Know that the first few days may be spent doing just that … adjusting.
+You’ll be traveling 7 to 12 hours on airplanes (excluding connections).
+This is an eternity with toddlers.
+Don’t bother going unless you can spend 10 to 14 days on the ground.
+Time change adjustments are tough for everyone; know that the first few days may be spent doing just that … adjusting.
 Create a schedule with plenty of time to enjoy your destination once everyone has settled into the new place and routine.

 Keep Itineraries Simple

-Type-A travelers like nothing better than seeing as much as possible in a short period of time.
-That works well for adult-only trips.
+Type A travelers like nothing better than seeing as much as possible in a short period of time, but that only works well for adult trips.
 Keep the itinerary simple with as few accommodation changes as possible.
 One of the challenges of traveling with young kids is that they need so much stuff — don’t exacerbate the issue by having to repack and move all time.